Punctelia perreticulata: Description

 Ascospores of Punctelia perreticulata number eight per ascus; they are ellipsoid and typically measure 6.5–10 by 10–13 μm.
-The pycnidia are immersed in the surface of the thallus; the conidia are short- or long-filiform (threadlike), usually 6.5–11 μm long (although a range of 5–15 μm has been noted) and less than 1 μm thick.
+The pycnidia are immersed in the surface of the thallus; the conidia are short- or long- (threadlike), usually 6.5–11 μm long (although a range of 5–15 μm has been noted) and less than 1 μm thick.

 The expected results of standard chemical spot tests in the cortex are K+ (yellow), C−, KC−, P−, and UV−; for the medulla they are K−, KC+ (red), C+ (red), P−, and UV−.
 The cortex contains minor or trace amounts of atranorin and chloroatranorin, while the medulla contains lecanoric acid as a major lichen product.

 Similar species

 Punctelia caseana and P. subrudecta are two other Punctelia species with a pale lower thallus surface, and which produce gyrophoric acid in the medulla.
 Punctelia perreticulata can be distinguished from these lookalikes microscopically (P. caesana has short, rod-like conidia, while P. subrudecta has hook-like conidia), and macroscopically (P. perreticulata is usually marked by conspicuous surface scrobicules).
 Punctelia jeckeri is another species with soralia, a pale underside, and lecanoric acid in the medulla; unlike P. perreticulata, its thallus is rugulose (covered with little wrinkles) to occasionally scrobiculate and its conidia are much shorter (3–5 by 1 μm).

+The most reliable way to identify P. perreticulata is through its unique combination of characteristics.
+It produces medium-sized filiform conidia measuring 6.5–8 μm long, while its upper surface shows distinct scrobiculation, appearing as shallow depressions and pits.
+Additionally, it consistently displays pruina on its lobe tips.
+While other similar species may show one or two of these features, P. perreticulata is the only one that exhibits all of these traits together, making it distinguishable when carefully examined.